CharlieDigital/covidcureid/README.md

 2. **Storage** - This is where we will push the raw files AND where we will keep the static application files from `web`.
 You will also need to grab the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) for local testing.
 3. **Functions** - When the files are pushed into Storage, this will trigger a Function to process the file and move the data into CosmosDB.
 See the next step.

+However, this codebase is designed to work entirely locally without the need for an Azure account.

 ## Setup

 *These steps cover the initial project setup and are not required for development since they will have already been performed.
+The purpose is to provide the background in case you want to create it from scratch.
 See **Development** below for the development flow*

 The application requires [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash).